giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/KandelDistribution.md

 Throws if the distribution is invalid.
 The verification checks that indices are ascending and bids come before asks.
-The price distribution is not verified.
+The price distribution is not verified, except that the tick of each offer is a multiple of the tick spacing.

 #### Returns